openeyes/poc-frontend/README.md

 If you're not trying to serve the site locally, you can instead build a static version for distribution and deployment.

 ```
-grunt build
+npm run deploy
 ```

-This will create a *dist* folder which can be deployed.
+This will install npm / bower dependencies and then create a *dist* folder which can be deployed.